This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 Neuron Scheduler Extension#

-Container Device Allocation On Different Instance Types#
+Device Allocation by Instance Type

-On Inf1 and Inf2 Neuron devices are connected through a ring topology.
-There are no restrictions on the number of devices requested as long as it is fewer than the number of devices on a node.
-When the user requests N devices, the scheduler finds a node where N contiguous devices are available.
+Devices are connected through a ring topology with no restrictions on the number of devices requested (as long as it is fewer than the total devices on a node).
+When N devices are requested, the scheduler finds a node where N contiguous devices are available to minimize communication latency.
 It will never allocate non-contiguous devices to the same container.
-The figure below shows examples of device sets on an Inf2.48xlarge node which could be assigned to a container given a request for 2 devices.

 eks-inf2-device-set